acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-manage-model.rst

 #.
 Click on Model Description and describe your model in terms that your users will understand and wish to use it

 #.
+Click on Model License Profile and add/update/select the license profile.

+#.
 Click on Model Category.
 Select a Category and Toolkit type from the dropdown box

 #.
 Select Model Documents and add any useful documents, such as release notes or detailed instructions that will help your users